randovania/randovania.github.io/_posts/samus_returns/2024-06-11-export-exheader.md

 title: "How to extract your Metroid: Samus Returns ExHeader"
 tags: samus_returns
 ---
-You can either extract your ExHeader using Godmode9 from your 3DS, or using Citra from an installation file (.3ds or .cia) and then using [ctrtool](https://github.com/3DSGuy/Project_CTR/releases/tag/ctrtool-v1.2.0) or [pyctr](https://github.com/ihaveamac/pyctr).
+You can either extract your ExHeader using Godmode9 from your 3DS, or using [ctrtool](https://github.com/3DSGuy/Project_CTR/releases/tag/ctrtool-v1.2.0) or [pyctr](https://github.com/ihaveamac/pyctr).
 We'll show you how to do it using Godmode9.

 ## Game Installed on SD Card